tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_api_reference_tutorial_overview.md

 {% endif %}
 </div>

-Each of your endpoints should include these same sections, in the same order and styling for predictability.

-{: .tip}
-A common template in your documentation helps increase consistency and familiarity with how users consume the information.

-When you're finished, the end result will look [like this](docapis_finished_doc_result.html).
+When we're finished, the end result will look [like this](docapis_finished_doc_result.html).
+You'll then have an opportunity to [create an API reference topic](docapis_api_reference_activity.html) with your own [open-source API project](docapis_find_open_source_project.html).

 {: .note}
 Although there are automated ways to publish API docs, we're focusing on content rather than tools in this section.
-For the sake of simplicity, try just using a text editor (such as [Sublime Text](https://www.sublimetext.com/)) and [Markdown syntax](https://help.github.com/articles/github-flavored-markdown).
 In the [Publishing your API documentation section](publishingapis.html), we'll jump into publishing tools and methods.

 {% include random_ad.html %}

-## Running example of API reference documentation

-In this API reference tutorial, I conclude each tutorial step with an example of how to provide the documentation for our [fictitious surfreport endpoint with the Mashape API](docapis_new_endpoint_to_doc.html).
-I do this to provide a more real, step-by-step walk-through for writing documentation.
-After you complete the tutorial, there's an activity to [critique or create your own API reference topic](docapis_api_reference_activity.html).

 ## Next steps